18F/18f.gsa.gov/_posts/2019-02-07-the-cloud-is-not-a-virtue.md

 **Security:** Cloud service providers probably have much larger security teams than you do, and their business is built on maintaining the trust of their customers.

-**Recoverability:** A side benefit of cloud scalability is its redundancy, which allows you to swap out a flagging or failing resource easily through replicating or activating mirrored systems as well as quickly save back-ups.
+**Recoverability:** A side benefit of cloud scalability is its redundancy, which allows you to swap out a flagging or failing resource easily through replicating or activating mirrored systems as well as quickly saving back-ups.
 Cloud systems also can be resilient against increased use by bringing online additional resources when loads increase.

-**Auditability:** Cloud services can be provisioned and configured through API’s and code, which provides a papertrail of who created or changed what when in an environment.
-These actions to create and manage resources are also readily logged by cloud service providers, generating a compliance-ready manifest of infrastructural activities.
+**Auditability:** Cloud services can be provisioned and configured through API’s and code, which provides a virtual paper trail of who created or changed what in an environment and when they changed it.
+These actions to create and manage resources are also readily logged by cloud service providers, generating a compliance-ready manifest of infrastructure activities.
 A handy side benefit of these auditable actions is that they can help product teams debug and triage site bugs and performance issues.

 **If you can achieve high agility and incredible reliability using a data center or [even a